dghubble/gologin/README.md

 ## Contributing

-Please consider contributing additional auth providers, typically by composing the `oauth1` or `oauth2` `ContextHandlers`.
+Please consider contributing!
+Improving documentation and examples is a good way to start.
+New auth providers can be implemented by composing the `oauth1` or `oauth2` ContextHandlers.

 Also, `gologin` aims to use the defacto standard API libraries for User/Account models and verify endpoints.
 Tumblr and Bitbucket don't seem to have good ones yet.
 Tiny internal API clients are used.